rwblokzijl/stablecoin-survey/paper.md

 ### Overview of the largest centralised stablecoins

-To provide a glimpse of the usage of the techniques described in this subsection, Table \ref{TODO} describes the 9 central stablecoins with the highest market capitalisation and some of their operational aspects:
+To provide a glimpse of the usage of the techniques described in this subsection, Table \ref{table_centralised} describes the 9 central stablecoins with the highest market capitalisation and some of their operational aspects:

 \begin{table*}[t]